krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 ![ Secure Architecture ](./images/secure_architecture.png)

+### Amazon Cognito

+AWS Cognito works with external identity providers that support SAML or OpenID Connect, social identity providers (such as Facebook, Twitter, Amazon)

+Federation allows users to authenticate with a Web Identity Provider (e.g. Google, Facebook, Amazon).

+The user authenticates first with the Web ID provider and receives an authentication token, which is then exchanges for temporary AWS credentials allowing them to assume an IAM role allowing access to the required resources.

+Cognito is an Identity Broker which handles interaction between your applications and the Web ID provider

+User pools:
+- Cognito User Pools are user directories used to manage sign-up and sign-in functionality for mobile and web applications.
+- With a user pool, users can sign in to your web or mobile app through Amazon Cognito
+- Users can also sign in through social identity providers like Facebook or Amazon, and through SAML identity providers.

+Identity Pools:
+- With an identity, you can obtain temporary, limited-privilege AWS credentials to access other AWS services.
+- Cognito tracks the association between user identity and the various different devices they sign-in from
+- In order to provide a seamless user experience for your application, Cognito uses Push Synchronization to push updates and synchronize user data across multiple devices

 ### Architectural Patterns

 #### you need to enable a custom domain name and encryption in transit for an application that's running behind an ALB.